 YouTube TV is an American over-the-top internet television service that offers live TV, on demand video and cloud-based DVR from more than 70 television networks.
 It is owned by YouTube, a subsidiary of Google.Wikipedia

 YouTube TV is a TV- and movie-streaming service that uses YouTube’s clean and straightforward interface.
-Available on smart TVs, streaming boxes, computers and mobile devices, it includes local network broadcast channels, basic cable networks and original web shows from YouTube Red.
+Available on smart TVs, streaming boxes, computers, and mobile devices, it includes local network broadcast channels, basic cable networks and original web shows from YouTube Red.
+Get YouTube TV customer service online.

 For an app or website (in this case both) to be successful, it requires a great customer support team, capable of answering all user questions and requests in a timely manner.
 While the support area on Youtube Tv Community is great & the team is very responsive and capable of offering professional aid to users in need.

-Unfortunately, there is no way to directly Contact Youtube Tv.
-You can’t call, text, email, or otherwise speak to an employee or affiliate of given company.
+Unfortunately, there is no way to directly Contact Youtube TV.
+You can’t call, text, email, or otherwise speak to an employee or affiliate of the given company.
 You can, however, use Help Center to diagnose and report a problem with your account.
 Get Help With;

 YouTube TV has an attractive interface and a novel recording feature, but it’s lacking in both channel selection and platform availability.
 Here are some pros and cons of Youtube Tv;